Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 * As a user I can view the posts page so that I can read the comments about the post
 * As an owner of a comment I can delete my comment so that I can control removal of my comment from the application
 * As a user I can read comments on posts so that I can read what other users think about the posts.
-I can also see the star rating.
 * As a logged in user I can add comments to a post so that I can share my thoughts about the post.
-I can choose to add a star rating too.
 * As a user I can see how long ago a comment was made so that I know how old a comment is
-* As an owner of a comment I can edit my comment so that I can fix or update my existing comment with the text or rating.
+* As an owner of a comment I can edit my comment so that I can fix or update my existing comment with the text.

 **Profiles**